How volunteering affects your benefits

 - do something for someone who is not a family member

 If you receive any money apart from expenses this will usually be treated as income.
 It will be taken into account when assessing your benefit.
 This includes payment in kind and ‘pocket money’.
-If you are not sure about anything you are given above your expenses, contact the Jobs & Benefits / Social Security office that pays your benefit.
+If you are not sure about anything you are given above your expenses, contact the Jobs and Benefits office that pays your benefit.

 If you choose not be paid for any work you do, this is not the same as volunteering.
 The wage you would normally receive could be counted as ‘notional earnings’.
-If you receive an income-related benefit, such as Income Support, Jobseekers Allowance or Housing Benefit, it could affect the benefits you receive.
+If you receive an income-related benefit, such as Income Support, Jobseekers Allowance, Employment Support Allowance, Universal Credit or Housing Benefit, it could affect the benefits you receive.

 Expenses and allowances